hyprwm/hyprland-wiki/pages/Nix/Contributing and Debugging.md

 title: Contributing and Debugging
 ---

-Everything needed to build and debug Hyprland is included inside the provided `devShell`.
+Everything needed to build and debug Hyprland and other hyprwm programs is included inside the provided `devShell`s.

 To use it in the cloned repo, simply run `nix develop`.